hoatle/mobile-webapp-template/README.md

 Note that the data are served such that there are two top-level keys, 'Meta' and 'Objects.'
 The actual data are under Objects.
 Rewriting the Backbone parse function would probably help.

+Note Products have a set of images associated with them.
+Normally, it will be one main image with variants that have been resized on the server side.
+Each variant has its own url.
+These are returned in a JSON data package under "image_urls" as a javascript dictionary with the url name(description) as the key and the url itself as the value.
+The catalog layout should include the image of the appropriate size--even though you won't have sample images just now.

 Initial Design Goals
 -------------------------
 The initial goal is to present the catalog in a mobile format, using the top-level categories only (for now).